Bozar/OneMoreLevel/user/doc/general.md

 (Press Enter to view dungeon help.)

 One More Level is a turn-based Roguelike game made with Godot engine.
+It is available on GitHub.
 The GUI font, Fira Code, is created by Nikita Prokopov.
 The tileset, curses_vector, is created by DragonDePlatino for Dwarf Fortress.

 Every time you start the game, One More Level presents you with a theme dungeon of unique mechanics and goals.
 This idea comes from HyperRogue, one of the most bizarre and fascinating games I have ever played.
 You can beat the game in five minutes, so it never hurts to go down just one level deeper.